stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: csharp or vbnet

-  This can be done by setting the ``RegistrationWorkflowEnabled`` flag creating the Account:
+  This can be done by setting the ``RegistrationWorkflowEnabled`` flag when creating the Account:

   .. only:: csharp